paganel/chwm-sa/README.md

 Build and run `inject_test` to load the scripting addition bundle into an application.

-    - Hardcoded to iTerm2 for testing purposes.
+`inject_test` is currently hardcoded to 'Dock' for testing purposes.